cosmos/cosmos-sdk/docs/spec/README.md

 # Specifications

-This directory contains specifications for the modules of the Cosmos SDK as well as Interchain Standards (ICS) and other specifications..
+This directory contains specifications for the modules of the Cosmos SDK as well as Interchain Standards (ICS) and other specifications.

 SDK applications hold this state in a Merkle store.
 Updates to the store may be made during transactions and at the beginning and end of every